LegrandA/disp_velib/README.md

-# Disp vélib
+# Disp-velib

-Disp vélib is a data analysis and visualization project focused on historical data from vélib bike-sharing stations.
+Disp-velib is a data analysis and visualization project focused on historical data from vélib bike-sharing stations.

 ## Table of Contents